caigen18/theAbyss/README.md

 The holdings of CHARON and the weight of the bags it carries can only go up given time.
 Making sure the price of OBOL keeps pace is therefore a logical priority and to that extent, the DAO is able to add/remove OBOL tokens from circulation with a part of its' holdings, at any given time.

 The incentive to generate OBOL is tied to several mechanisms.
-Propagating token removal plays a significant role in this but the primary mechanic to OBOL is
+Propagating token removal plays a significant role in this but the primary mechanic to OBOL is the reward system it accommodates and the slew of new derivative-based instruments that can be built on top.

-This will guarantee a stable market, giving holders and farmers skin in the game.
+This will guarantee a stable market, giving holders and farmers an incentive to stay tied to the protocol.

 # **Real Governance**